By David Redick

-Don’t think this only applies to the ill-informed masses.
-Many educated and successful people also reside in the security and convenience of the willing-dupe pit; in fact, many are active parasites who seek government money or special laws for personal gain.
-Hence, our national decline of ethics, peace, and prosperity.
+In summary, don’t think the lack of IT only applies to the ill-informed masses.
+Many educated and successful people also reside in the security and convenience of being a ‘willing-dupe’.
+In fact, many are active parasites who seek money, authority, or favors from their group by agreeing with their peers and superiors.
+This is part of our national decline of ethics, peace, and prosperity.

 |Author, David Redick|